zavocc/JakeyBot/README.md

 Please see [CONFIG.md](./docs/CONFIG.md) for more information about configuration.

 ### Voice commands configuration:
+#### Your own LavaLink server
 You can enable VC-related commands such as `/voice play` (which plays videos from YouTube and other supported sources) by downloading [Lavalink jar file](https://github.com/lavalink-devs/Lavalink/releases) and placing it as `wavelink/Lavalink.jar` in project's root directory.

 Activate voice by placing `Lavalink.jar` from lavalink releases and rename `application.yml.template` to `application.yml` and run `java -jar Lavalink.jar` in separate session before starting the bot.

+---
+#### Serverless lavalink
+Alternatively, you can use the list of 3rd party servers from and use servers from https://lavalink.darrennathanael.com/NoSSL/lavalink-without-ssl/ and skip the installation step above and configure the `dev.env` file pointing the third party Lavalink servers, no installation required...
+Please see [CONFIG.md#voice](./docs/CONFIG.md#voice) for more information.

 ## Running the server
 After everything is configured, you can run `main.py`